 Our Lady of Mercy Hospital

-The woman with the appalling facial and throat scars—who had been in a coma for nearly a year—opened her eyes.
+The woman with the appalling facial and throat scars—who had been in a coma for nearly two years—opened her eyes.
 The nurse who had just adjusted the IV in her arm dropped her pen and took a step back.
 The woman tried to speak but only managed a dry-throated croak.
 The nurse pressed the call button and picked up a small bottle of water on the table, twisted the cap off, and brought it to her lips.
 She weakly nodded her thanks and spotted the black-metal cross that hung short-chained from the right rail of her hospital bed.
 Its engraved symbols and writing cut deep on the back and surrounding the front-side crucifixion revealed a shining metal that glinted in the sunlight shafting in from the window.
 She tried to speak again, and the nurse leaned down.

 “I’m going to kill it,” Sarah rasped.